Azure/cortana-intelligence-tank-level-forecast/Automated Deployment Guide/Post Deployment Instructions.md

 ### Azure Application Service

-Six Azure Application services are created during the deployment.
-You can monitor them by clicking the link on your deployment page.
+An Azure Application service containing six web jobs is created during the deployment.
+You can monitor the web jobs by clicking the link on your deployment page.
 - One-time running web jobs are used to start certain Azure services.
   - TankWjCopyMl: Copies the ML experiment from gallery to the newly created ML workspace and publish it as ML WebService.
   - TankWjDataFactory: Starts the Azure Data Factory pipelines.